Svancara/FinDogAI/docs/Initial_project_description.md

 2. A user says: "Set active job to Smith, Brno."
 3. The application asks: "Is the job Smith, Brno correct?"
 4. The user answers "Yes" or "No".
-5. If the user answers "Yes", the application confirms the data and sets the active job and saves it to the database.
+5. If the user answers "Yes", the application confirms the data and sets the active job.
 All following costs will be automatically assigned to the data.If the user answers "No", the application asks for the correct job name.
 6. When an active job is set, the application can enter costs for the active job.
 It will read labels of the buttons ("Add material", "Add machine work", "Add comment", "Add picture".)
 For example, if the user says "Add material", the application will ask for the name of the material and the price.
 7. The user says: "I bought screws in Hornbach for five hundred crowns."
 The application understands the intent, repeats the summary of the entered data and asks for confirmation.
 8. The user answers "Yes" or "Save" or "No" or "Cancel" or "Don't save" or a similar answer.